Inovio Pharmaceuticals, Inc. (INO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 12, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, March 16, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INOVIO PHARMACEUTICALS, INC. (INO), CLICK HERE BEFORE APRIL 7, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?